nand-n/gopher/README.md

 ### func make

 the main built -in functino allocates and initializes an object of type slice , map or cahn(only).

+### Multi-dimentional slices

+is an array of arrays , where each elements can be accessed using multiples indices.